easycoder/easycoder-py/.vscode/EXTENSION_GUIDE.md

 ## Installation

-The extension has been copied to: `~/.vscode/extensions/easycoder/`
+The extension is located at: `.vscode/easycoder/`

 **To activate:**
 1. Reload VS Code: Press `Ctrl+Shift+P` and type "Reload Window"